 Express positivity about the property as you are viewing through and bear in mind that your attitude and demeanour will be influencing the decision on who the property manager believes is the most suitable tenant for the home.
 As you walk around, treat the property with respect as a preview of how you might act if you lived there.
 If it is an open home viewing be respectful of other visitors at the property and questions for the property manager are always encouraged!

-Tip 2: Complete a detailed tenancy application ahead of time
+Tip 3: Complete a detailed tenancy application after viewing

 Tip 4: Proactively follow up on your application

 If you have not heard back from the property manager about your application after about 5-7 days, it doesn’t hurt to give us a friendly email to follow up and to ask whether there is anything further you can send through.
 Perhaps again reiterate your interest in being the successful applicant.
 It can take time to process the paperwork and when a property manager has a number of tenancy applications to vet, or a number of properties to rent, there may be a delay while this is being done.

 Again, this follow-up shows that you are proactively seeking consideration for the property and maintaining your interest.

 Tip 5: Unsuccessful?
 Get feedback!

 It is always a disappointment to find out that you have not been the successful tenant for a property.
 The natural inclination is to walk away and disconnect from that property manager.
 Before you do, call them and ask for constructive feedback on why your application was declined.
 In the course of that conversation, two things may happen: firstly, you’ll receive invaluable advice on how to optimize your application next time around and be the successful applicant and secondly, you establish rapport with the property manager showing them you have initiative and enterprise.
 You never know, they may have another property coming up that they will keep you top of mind for.